 There’s no doubt that eggs are a great source of several important vitamins and minerals.
-They are also one of the best protein foods available, although how much protein in an egg can range based on its size and whether it contains both the white and the yolk.
+They are also one of the best high-protein foods available, although how much protein in an egg can range based on its size and whether it contains both the white and the yolk.

 Eggs have been associated with several health benefits, many of which are linked directly to their impressive protein content.
 However, there are plenty of other foods available that can supply the same amount of protein — if not more — in each and every serving.

 Let’s take a closer look at how much protein in an egg there is, how much protein in an egg white there is and some other high-protein foods that you can easily add to your diet.

 How Much Protein In an Egg Is There?

 Protein is important for several aspects of health, including tissue repair, muscle growth, immune function and more.

 So how much protein in an egg is there?
 The specific amount can vary based on several different factors, including the size of the egg, but each egg typically contains between 5–8 grams of protein.

 Here’s how much protein is found in several different sizes of eggs:

 - Large: 6.3 grams